 "I thought the auditor's report was very well done, although I don't agree with everything in it," DeSaulnier said.
 "I still believe the purchase was illegal and I would never have supported the past increases in tolls if I had known this is how the commission was going to spend the money."

-If legislators feel the agency has overstepped, the state
+If legislators feel the agency has overstepped, the state auditor suggested they amend the state law and more narrowly define the allowed uses of the money.

 The senator said he will hold a hearing on the audit later this year and may introduce a bill next year to do just that.